-This course examines formal and informal literacy assessments, identified appropriate strategies for remediation of reading disabilities and plans differentiated instructional methods with emphasis on phonics, phonemic awareness, comprehension, fluency and vocabulary.
+This course examines formal and informal literacy assessments, identifies appropriate strategies for remediation of reading disabilities and plans differentiated instructional methods with emphasis on phonics, phonemic awareness, comprehension, fluency and vocabulary.
 This course also develops a comprehensive assessment vocabulary in order to administer, interpret, and evaluate assessment instruments.
 Field experience and a case study component will demonstrate integration of course knowledge and classroom practices.

-RDG 610Reading Across the Curriculum3 CreditsLearn to use nonfiction texts with your students so that they can access each subject area of the curriculum.
+RDG 610 Reading Across the Curriculum 3 credits Learn to use nonfiction texts with your students so that they can access each subject area of the curriculum.
 Use literature to support concept mastery in non-language arts subjects.

-RDG 615 The Reading/Writing Connection 3 Credits Apply research-based instructional strategies to integrate writing in all subject areas.
+RDG 615 The Reading/Writing Connection 3 credits Apply research-based instructional strategies to integrate writing in all subject areas.
 Learn to conduct mini-lessons that support the mastery of each stage of the writing process.